-PHP memory_limit – understanding and increasing this setting
+PHP memory_limit – understanding and increasing

 PHP’s memory_limit is per-script, just as a highway’s speed limit is per-vehicle.
 For example, although PHP’s memory limit may be set to 1GB, that does not mean that scripts will pile up to use that 1 GB.
 Let’s take a closer look at understanding PHP’s memory_limit setting.
 PHP memory_limit is a per-script setting PHP.net’s […]